What Is "Dressage"?

 Straightness requires that the horse move the same to the left as he does to the right.
 This is not natural for the horse.
 (It’s not natural for the rider either.)
 It requires deliberate attention, repetition, consistency and feeling from the trainer.
 Without straightness, it is difficult to influence all the body parts of the horse.
 A movement to the left cannot be the same as a movement to the right.
 Without straightness, training cannot advance.

 Collection is the ultimate rung on the ladder.
-Collection is not merely pulling the horse together to puBrentinat him on the aids.
+Collection is not merely pulling the horse together to put him on the aids.
 It is created over a long period of time by developing the strength of the hind end of the horse.
 Collection requires rhythm, suppleness, true contact (from leg and seat to hand), impulsion and straightness.

 Dressage can improve any breed of horse for any discipline.
 It prolongs a horse’s useful life.
 It causes him to be an utter JOY to ride.